TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

         :alt: group_partitoning

-This means that the excavator is made up of two groups.
+The excavator has two actuated states and two virtual states.
-Each group has two mappings between the length hydraulic cylinders :math:`a_i` to the arm angles :math:`q_i`.
+These are the lengths hydraulic cylinders :math:`a_1`,:math:`a_2` and the arm angles :math:`q_1`,:math:`q_2`.
+Since each cylinder length :math:`a_i` controllrols one arm angle :math:`q_i`, the excavator can be divided into two groups.
+These are visualized by the green and blue parts respectively.

-These can be calculated using trigonometry:
+The mappings for each group can be calculated using trigonometry:

 .. image:: images/geometric_mapping.png
     :alt: geometric_mapping